Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Running-a-LaTeX-file.md

 Next to every `\begin{document}`, there will be a gutter icon with which you can easily start compilation of the file.
 The first time you do this, a new run configuration will be generated.
 If one exists already for that file, that run configuration will be reused.
+You can also right-click in a LaTeX file and select <ui-path>Run myfilename.tex</ui-path>.

 ## About run configurations